Nikki Estes, CAP, E-RYT

 Do you suffer from INTESTINAL ACID, FEVER, INFLAMMATORY ISSUES, INFECTION, ACNE or other SKIN RASHES, ANGER, IMPATIENCE, RAGE, CRITICISM, EXCESSIVE HUNGER or THIRST?

-All of these symptoms have the qualities of hot, dry, mobile, light and oily.n exposure, spicy foods, All
+All of these symptoms have the qualities of hot, dry, mobile, light and oily.
+Avoid sun exposure and excessive heat, spicy foods, alcohol, stress, over work and skipping meals.

 Do you suffer from MUCOUS, EXCESSIVE SLEEP, LETHARGY, SLUGGISHNESS, WATER RETENTION, WEIGHT GAIN, LOSS OF APPETITE, NAUSEA, COLD EXTREMETIES or DULLNESS IN THE MIND?

 These symptoms are known as a KAPHA imbalance.
-The elements of EARTH and WATER have risen and have become out of balance in the body and the mind.
+The elements of EARTH and WATER have risen and have become out of balance in the body and/or the mind.

 All of these symptoms have the qualities of cold, dense, oily and static.
 Stimulation and movement are key.
 Avoiding napping, eating warm, spicy foods and eliminating sugar, dairy and heavy oily foods along with keeping warm will help bring the body back into balance.